RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="OTAA AppKey generation and device registration" />

-You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 18.
+You should now be able to see the device on The Things Stack console after you fully register your device, as shown in **Figure 18**.

 :::tip 📝 NOTE: